MACHINE LEARNING or STATISTICAL LEARNING

 SOME ECONOMICS REFERENCES

-This is a very active area: All the papers below were published in 2011 or later.
+This is a very active area.
+The papers listed below were published between 2011 and 2019.

 Machine learning prediction in economics